Recommender systems, representativeness, and online music: a psychosocial analysis of Italian listeners

 This cultural repertoire is characterised by its sparse lexicon, constituting a small fraction (18.69\%) of the textual units.
 Its close kinship with the previous cultural repertoire is reflected in the nature of its dense words.

-The repertoire is opened by the word “Algorithm", part of the stimulus question, the core subject of this repertoire.
-In the context of our interviews, we hypothesise that this term describes a sense of detachment of the interviewees.
-Indeed, the algorithmic components of the listener-platform interaction remain largely unexplored, representing a process that, even if not fully understood by the listeners \citep{Alvarado2018}, is often experienced on a daily basis and as so, imagined \citep{Bucher2017}.
-It is also important to remark that the term “Algorithm” substitutes in listeners' narratives the more technical and less common term “Recommender System”.
-This corroborates the idea that the listeners may not be fully aware of the technicalities of the algorithms which govern the exposure to music on online platforms.
+The repertoire opens with the word “Algorithm”, included in the stimulus question and serving as the core subject of this repertoire.
+In the context of our interviews, we hypothesize that this term conveys a sense of detachment among the participants.
+Indeed, the algorithmic components of listener-platform interactions remain largely unexplored.
+They represent a process that, while not fully understood by participants \citep{Alvarado2018}, is nevertheless experienced daily and, in turn, imagined \citep{Bucher2017}.
+It is also important to note that in participants' narratives, the term “Algorithm” substitutes the more technical and less commonly used term “Recommender System”.
+This corroborates the idea that the listeners may not be fully aware of the technicalities of the algorithms that govern the exposure to music on online platforms.

-Likewise, the other words in the repertoire seem to denote a dimension of formality and detachment.
+Similarly, the other words in this repertoire appear to convey a sense of formality and detachment.
 The following word, “Ranking" (in Italian “Classifica”), derives from the verb “classify” which originates from the concept of “class".
 The etymology of “Ranking" is rooted in the notion of an organised and distinct group.
 Within our research, “Ranking" also denotes the hierarchical ranking of songs – often referred to as music charts.
-Noteworthy is the nuanced contrast between “Playlist" – part of the first cultural repertoire – a compilation often crafted by listeners themselves, and “Ranking", governed by a predetermined quantitative criterion \citep{hakanen1998}.
+Notably, a nuanced contrast emerges between “Playlist”, part of the first repertoire and often crafted by listeners themselves, and “Ranking”, which is governed by predetermined quantitative criteria \citep{hakanen1998}.
 Under this lens, a subtle aura of detachment surrounds the concept of “Ranking", in which listeners, relegated to passive consumption, stand apart from the creative process.